deivshon/plstatus/README.md

 $ make all && sudo make install
 ```

-The default install path is `/usr/local/bin` and can be changed via `INSTALL_PATH` environment variable
+The default install path is `/usr/local/bin` and can be changed via the `INSTALL_PATH` environment variable